Wondering what items to put on your baby registry? Check out these baby registry must-haves!

 Baby’s gotta eat!

 Unless you are exclusively breastfeeding (and zero pumping), you will need some baby bottles to get you started, but I don’t recommend getting a ton of them.
 It can be tricky to find the right kind of bottle for your baby.
-Both of our boys spit up a lot as newborns and it took some testing to find a bottle they both loved AND one that helped with the spitting up.
+Both of my boys spit up a lot as newborns and it took some testing to find a bottle they both loved AND one that helped with the spitting up.

 That being said, it’s probably a good idea to have at least a couple just in case you need them.